cemheren/GarminInstinct2s-BBWF/readme.md

 7. Added a recovery area - shows recovery time only when it's set.
 8. Top divider bar showing how long the night day/cycle has left in the last 8 hours
 9. Bottom divider under steps now show how far daily steps have progressed as a percentage
+10. Left side temperature bar showing current temp and expected highest temp in the day.

 ![](screenshots/full.png)